janklab/MCodeNavigator/README.md

 MProjectNavigator is licensed under the 2-Clause BSD License.

-This program uses icons from the <a href="http://www.famfamfam.com/lab/icons/silk/">Silk icon set</a> by Mark James.
+MProjectNavigator uses icons from the <a href="http://www.famfamfam.com/lab/icons/silk/">Silk icon set</a> by Mark James.
 They are licensed under the <a href="https://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 License</a>.

 ## Bugs